seamplex/feenox/doc/programming.md

    > Linus Torvalds about why Git is written in C
    > <http://harmful.cat-v.org/software/c++/linus>

-   Libraries written in C++ are allowed as long as they provide C wrappers and do not meddle with stuff we do not need.
+   Libraries written in C++ are allowed as long as they provide C wrappers and do not meddle with stuff we do not need nor want.

  * Keep Fortran even farther away.
-It is allowed only for existing libaries dating from ancient well tested and optimized code, but for nothing else.
+It is allowed only for existing libaries dating from ancient well-tested and optimized code, but for nothing else.
  * Modern high-level languages like Python or Julia are targets and not sources of FeenoX.
  * For documentation and comments within the code, American English should be used.

 ## Programming IDEs